Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 A learning and skill building program that provides small group learning and training geared towards adults seeking to enhance their skills for employment, volunteerism and independent living.
 #### Who:
-Adults 18+ with developmental disabilities.
+Adults 18+ with developmental disabilities
 #### When:
 Sessions are offered throughout the year

-Visit www.kwhab.ca/services/leg-up/ for registration information.
+Visit www.kwhab.ca/services/leg-up/ for registration information
 #### Where:
 **Kitchener**—109 Ottawa Street South, Unit D
 #### Ask For: